pablorc/blag/_posts/2015-03-04-welcome-to-jekyll.markdown

 Hi!

-My name's Pablo (usually @pablorc online), and spanish developer.
+My name's Pablo (usually @pablorc online), and spanish software engineer.
 For many years I'd like to start a new development blog to talk about my own thoughts and doubts about development and software engineering.

-I'm also trying to write in english to improve my langugage skills :).
-I'm very sorry if you find any misprint.
+I'm also trying to write in english to improve my language skills :).
+I'm sorry if you find any misprint.
+Drop me a line if you find any error.
+It would be very appreciated.
+Thanks!

 Here you will find anything!
-Any language, framework, methodology,...
+Any framework, programming language, methodology,...

 I'm awful creating this kind of posts about myself, so...
 Let's code!